Hydrapak Stow Review

 The Hydrapak Stow is a smart, sleek, and well-designed bottle that ups the ante in the realm of collapsible bottles.
 We were most excited about the feel of the container and its overall aesthetic.
 This bottle is made of thermoplastic polyurethane, which gives it a rubbery texture and is unique among collapsible bottles in our current line-up.

 Ease of Use

 The lightweight nature of collapsible bottles makes them prone to failures in this metric.
 Overall, we found the Stow to do well overall in comparison to other collapsible bottles in durability.
-The bottle is made of BPA-free Thermoplastic Polyurethane, which creates a soft, malleable bladder that lacks the hard edges that are prone to cracking — like those of the Platypus.
+The bottle is made of BPA-free Thermoplastic Polyurethane, which creates a soft, malleable bladder that lacks the hard edges that are prone to cracking the way plastic soft bottles do.
 The Stow seems to be set up for relative longevity with its soft-sided construction.
-Instead of folding, like the Platypus DuoLock seemed to do, the Stow rolls up when empty, eliminating creases that can also be prone to wear and tear.
+The Stow rolls up when empty, eliminating creases that can also be prone to wear and tear.
 The area where the Stow seemed most prone to failure was around the cap.
 Since there isn't anything to twist against, we found that we twisted the soft bottle itself to ensure the cap tightened down.
 This is a minor grievance, and it didn't fail us during the test period, but we do see the potential for future wear in this area.

 It comes as no surprise that this malleable, soft-bodied bottle retains a bit of flavor.
 Plastic bottles tend to retain tastes of electrolyte drinks and other drink mixes for most of their lifespan, and the Hydrapak Stow is no different.
 As we mentioned above, we found it best to use the Stow as a bottle dedicated only to water if flavor retention is a concern.
 The spout has many places where flavors can linger, and the material seems to trap flavor as well.